Digital-Working-Group/natural-language-processing/spacy/README.md

 ## Common Inputs

-Each function takes in a spaCy model and filepath, which is loaded into a NLPUtil object, see [nlp_utility.py.](nlp_utility.py)
+Each function takes in a spaCy model and filepath, which are loaded into a NLPUtil object, see [nlp_utility.py.](nlp_utility.py)

 | Parameter | Description | Example |
 | - | - | - |